-- O Ensure substructure has been designed to be serviceable for EQUITONE cladding (refer to the Design Considerations for further information). - O Ensure substructure is straight and plumb, and can adequately and structurally accommodate the required cladding framing.
+- Ensure substructure has been designed to be serviceable for EQUITONE cladding (refer to the Design Considerations for further information). - Ensure substructure is straight and plumb, and can adequately and structurally accommodate the required cladding framing. - Check for and remove all sharp edges and burrs from substrate prior to application of a pliable membrane/sarking (weather barrier).
+Where a rigid weather barrier is intended to be used, check for any additional studs and noggins that may be required for fixing the rigid weather barrier.